 Fig. 3.
 Results of the predictions of the robot trajectories in Cartesian space.
 Both subplots show the same ground truth trajectories generated by driving the robot in kinesthetic teaching.
-The predictions are generated by leave-one-out cross-validation on the whole data set comprised of 28 demonstrations. (a) Prediction using the conventional Interaction ProMPs with a single Gaussian. (b) Prediction using the proposed method with a mixture of Gaussians.
+The predictions are generated by leave-one-out cross-validation on the whole data set comprised of 28 demonstrations. (a) Prediction using the conventional Interaction ProMPs with a single Gaussian. (b) Prediction using the Mixture of Interaction ProMPs.